dbpkgs/react-modern-hooks/README.md

 - [`usePageTitle`](https://rmh.vercel.app/docs/usepagetitle) - Hook to update the page title of a document url
 - [`useOnline`](https://rmh.vercel.app/docs/useonline) - Hook to check if user is currently online or offline
 - [`useDeviceDetect`](https://rmh.vercel.app/docs/usedevicedetect) - Hook to detect the device a user is using and/or if either mobile or not

+# Examples

+We have several examples and complete guide [on the website](https://rmh.vercel.app).
+Here are a few to get you started:

 # useFetch